opensha/opensha.github.io/Applications.md

-OpenSHA desktop applications are available [at the opensha-apps release page HERE](https://github.com/opensha/opensha-apps/releases).
+OpenSHA desktop applications are available [at the opensha release page HERE](https://github.com/opensha/opensha/releases).
 Information on nightly development builds, which may include additional models and features, can be found [here](Developers#nightly-builds).

 Please use the following citation when publishing results generated using OpenSHA: